blbadger/blbadger.github.io/input-adversarials.md

 \end{bmatrix}
 $$

+where the $1/2$ and $1/4$ values are more precisely just over $201/400$ and $101/400$.

-Here we apply a gaussian convolution to the input in a curriculum, in which Gaussian convolution is applied at every iteration untl $3/4$ the way through gradient descent, at which time it is no longer applied for the remaining iterations.
+Here we apply a Gaussian convolution to the input in a curriculum in which our convolution is applied at every iteration until three quarters the way through gradient descent, at which time it is no longer applied for the remaining iterations.
 Heuristically this should a general shape to form before details are filled in.

 ```python